-At the microscopic level, picture A shows normal cortical layers in an individual with normal hearing.
+At the microscopic level, picture A below shows normal cortical layers in an individual with normal hearing :

 Picture B shows the detail of a normal neuron in a person with good hearing.
-The neuron is composed of branches and dendrites, creating a tree structure (B1), which are key elements in the exchange of information between neurons and in the plasticity of the nervous system.
+The neuron is composed of branches and dendrites, creating a tree structure (picture B1), which are key elements in the exchange of information between neurons and in the plasticity of the nervous system :

-Thus, in a vicious circle, hearing loss leads to functional changes in the brain, which reinforces the deterioration of hearing and increase the risk of cognitive decline.
-Some facts about unaidable hearing loss and the risk of dementia :
+Thus, in a vicious circle, hearing loss leads to functional changes in the brain which, in turn, reinforce the deterioration of hearing acuity, increasing the risk of cognitive decline.
+Some facts about unaid hearing loss and the risk of dementia :

-- People with unaidable hearing loss are 24% more likely to suffer a decline in cognitive skills such as concentration, memory and / or planning ability ;
+- People with unaid hearing loss are 24% more likely to suffer from a decline in cognitive skills such as concentration, memory and planning ability ;

-- Hearing loss is linked to a 3 times greater risk of dementia ;
+- Hearing loss is linked to a 3-fold increased risk of dementia ;

 - 3 out of 4 people with dementia also have hearing loss ;

-- The more fragile the hearing, the more it is linked to greater levels of cognitive impairment ;
+- The more fragile a hearing is, the greater the levels of cognitive impairment it is linked to ;

-- Mild, moderate and severe hearing loss are associated with a 2, 3 and 5 times greater risk of cognitive decline respectively than in people with no hearing impairment ;
+- Mild, moderate and severe hearing loss are associated with a 2, 3 and 5 times greater risk of cognitive decline respectively than in people with no hearing loss ;

 - Bilateral hearing loss is associated with a 43% increased risk of dementia.